liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-creating-web-content/02-designing-uniform-content.markdown

 Author when they're all named randomly?

 To solve this problem, all you need to do is set a variable name for each field as you add it to your structure.
-Let's do this now.
+Go ahead and do this now.
 In your structure, add an element *HTML*.
 To change its field label and variable name, you'll need to access the field's settings.
 Hover over the field and select the wrench icon that appears in the upper right corner.
 Change the *Field Label* value to *Instructions* and the *Name* value (variable name) to `Steps`.
 Now your template writer has a variable by which he or she can refer to this field.